Blow up Analysis for Anomalous Granular Gases: Introduction

 for any $\psi \in \mathcal C_c^1 \left( [0,T] \times \mathbb{R}^d \right)$. \end{definition}

-One can notice that it is always possible to assume the initial condition in $\mathcal G$, namely of mass $1$ and zero momentum, since we may always reduce to this case by a scaling and translation argument, using invariance properties of the collision operator.
+We notice that it is always possible to assume the initial condition in $\mathcal G$, namely of mass $1$ and zero momentum, since we may always reduce to this case by a scaling and translation argument, using invariance properties of the collision operator.

 Let us now introduce the \emph{cooling time} $T_c$ of $f$ as the time before blow up, namely